tylerharter/cs301-projects/fall18/p8/README.md

 ```

-## 1: Reading the json data
+## 1: Reading the JSON data

-The first step of the assignment is to read the json file and load it
+The first step of the assignment is to read the JSON file and load it
 into our program.
 Let us write a function to do this.

 ### 1.1 The `read_json` function:
 >inputs to this function:
 >
-> *json_filename* : a string which represents the name of the json file
+> *json_filename* : a string which represents the name of the JSON file

 The function should return a Python dictionary correpsonding to the
 data in the JSON file named `json_filename`.
-To load json data you
+To load JSON data you
 can read about how to use the `json.loads` function.
 The `json.loads`
 function returns Python data structures corresponding to JSON,
 represented as a string (which may have been read from a file).
 We